Modelling heavy tail data with bayesian nonparametric mixtures: Numerical analyses

-The MCMC algorithm was run for $15,000$ iterations, a burn in of $1,000$ and a thinning of $4$, i.e., keeping one of every fourth iteration to compute posterior summaries.
-Running times are reported in the last column of Table \ref{tab:fits} and go from $2.67$ to $3.50$ minutes, which is quite fast.
+The MCMC algorithm was run for $20,000$ iterations, a burn in of $5,000$ and a thinning of $5$, i.e., keeping one of every fifth iteration to compute posterior summaries.
+The running times are reported in the last column of Table \ref{tab:fits} and go from $3.69$ to $3.88$ minutes, which is quite fast.

-We assess the performance of our adapting MH tuning parameters $\delta_{\vartheta}$ by looking at the acceptance rates per batch, whose size was defined by $50$ iterations.
+We assess the performance of our adapting MH tuning parameters $\delta_{\vartheta}$ by looking at the acceptance rates per batch, whose size was defined by $80$ iterations.
 Figure \ref{fig:ars} shows the acceptance rates for parameters $\mu_j^*$ and $\alpha_j^*$.
-For the first parameter, the acceptance rates oscillate around the target interval $[0.3,0.4]$, shown as horizontal dotted lines.
-For the second parameter, we can see that for the first few batches, the acceptance rate is below the target, but after the 20th or so batches the acceptance rate oscillates around the target for the rest of the batches.
+For both parameters, the acceptance rates oscillate around the target interval $[0.3,0.4]$, shown as horizontal dotted lines, as desired.

 Comparison among the different fittings is made using the logarithm of the pseudo marginal likelihood (LPML) proposed by \cite{geisser&eddy:79}.
 This is defined as $\mbox{LPML}=\sum_{i=1}^n\log(\mbox{CPO}_i)$, where $\mbox{CPO}_i=f(x_i\mid\bx_{-i})$.
 These CPO's can be easily approximated via Monte Carlo as follows.
 Given a posterior sample $\btheta^{(l)}$ and a sequence of latent variables $y_i^{(l)}$ for $l=1,\ldots,L$, then